yjlim-larr/Reinforcement_learning/Policy_gradient/DPG/README.md

 1) Transforming stochastic policy to deterministic policy
 2) For exploration, use off policy actor critic algorithm.

+Because of using "Deterministic policy", it uses off policy for exploration.
 **off policy**: Use different policies for exploration and traning.
 On exploration step, it uses off policy, and on train step, it uses target policy.

 ### Introduction